 ,AlwaysOn

-. - The fencing mechanism must be enabled on nodes running the virtual machines.
+. - The Fencing mechanism must be enabled on nodes running the virtual machines.

 Let’s see how it works on the example:

-- A cluster consists of three nodes: master, workerA, and workerB.
-The worker nodes have the fencing mechanism enabled.
+- A cluster consists of three nodes:

-- The
+node from the cluster. - The

 linux-vm